chrisHchen/react-ssr-basic/README.md

 ## react-ssr-basic

-use the most basic tools (webpack, babel) to demostrate how react ssr works.
+use the most basic tools (webpack, babel) to demonstrate how react ssr works.

 **features:**
 - isomorphic